 - Provide crisis intervention if needed, and make referrals to appropriate community resources

-- Leads community outreach for program, represents VOALA at meetings of working groups specific to housing homeless veterans, attends Apartment and Relator Association meetings, develops community partners.
+- Leads community outreach for program, represents VOALA at meetings of working groups specific to housing Justice Involved Populations, attends Apartment and Relator Association meetings, develops community partners.

 - Additional duties as assigned

 - Must be able to pass a fingerprint clearance, background check, including criminal history, personal references, employment and education verifications